android-hacker/VirtualXposed/README.md

 Open VirtualXposed, Click the ➕ in home page, add the APP and Xposed module to VirtualXposed's virtual environment.

 Notice: **All operation（install Xposed module, APP）must be done in VirtualXposed**, Otherwise, the Xposed module won't take effect!!
-For example, If you install Twitter APP on your system（Your phone's raw system, not in VirtualXposed）,and then install Twitter Xposed module in VirtualXposed; Or you install Twitter in VirtualXposed, and install Twitter Xposed module on original system; or both of them are installed on original system, **These three case won't take effect!**。
+For example, If you install Youtube APP on your system（Your phone's original system, not in VirtualXposed）,and then install Youtube AdAway(A Youtube Xposed module) in VirtualXposed; Or you install Youtube in VirtualXposed, and install Youtube AdAway on original system; or both of them are installed on original system, **These three case won't take effect!**。

 ![How to install](https://raw.githubusercontent.com/tiann/arts/master/vxp_install.gif)